-Learning Outcome By the end of the lesson, you will be able to draw and interpret pie charts and By the end of the lesson, you will be able to draw and interpret pie charts and bar ch
+By the end of the lesson, you will be able to draw and interpret pie charts and bar charts.

 A pie chart is a type of graph in which a circle is divided into sectors that each represent a portion of the whole.
 Each sector of the pie chart is a certain percentage of the whole, and the percentages in the chart add up to 100%.